Detecting and determining preserved measures and integrals of birational maps: Detecting Darboux polynomials and integrals

-Now choosing integer coefficients for $Q$, we can use our detection algorithm to search for any values of the parameter $\alpha$ such that the Kahan discretisation yields extra Darboux polynomial solutions.
-To do this, we solve the cofactor equation
+In order to facilitate additional computations, from now on we use fixed integer coefficients $\mathbf{a}= (3,5,7,11,13,17)$ for $Q$, so we can use our detection algorithm to search for any values of the parameter $\alpha$ such that the Kahan discretisation yields extra Darboux polynomial solutions.
+To do this, we solve the non-linear cofactor equation

-for $\alpha$ and the Darboux polynomial $p$ of degree 4.
+for $\alpha$ and the Darboux polynomials $p$ of degree 4.
 This gives us the following solutions for $\alpha$ and the corresponding additional second integral of the Kahan discretisation:

 where

 and